ryancarlos01/ryancarlos01/README.md

 </p>

-## Hi there, I'm Ryan Carlos and Welcome to my profile. 👋
+## Hi there, I'm Ryan Carlos 👋
+### <p align="center">Welcome to my profile</p>

-- ⚡ Developer Back-And...
+- ⚡ I am Developer Back-And...
 - 🌱 I’m currently learning Systems Analysis and Development...
-- 💬 Ask me about ...
+- 💬 Ask me about: I'm 20 years old, I'm from Cabréuva, São Paulo, and I'm an outgoing guy who's easy to make friends with.
+I love technology and I'm passionate about the field.
+I'm currently just studying and practicing programming, "it's hard to find a job in the field lol".
+In my free time, I like to study, read books, play video games, and play sports (soccer, basketball, tennis, etc.).

 ### 👨🏼‍💻Languages:
 <div style="display: inline_block"><br>